Justin Sandy: College career

 Throughout his NCAA football career, Sandy was positioned on all three phases of the game: offense, defense, and special teams.

 He totaled 47 games in his career, and defensively posted 192 tackles and added 7 interceptions.

 He was voted All-Conference multiple seasons by the coaches of the Missouri Valley Conference and voted Most Value Player by his teammates concluding his senior season.

-As a 3.0 GPA student, Sandy earned a General Studies degree with an emphasis in Business Management.

 After graduating, Sandy went on to attend postgraduate programs at both Harvard University and Kellogg School of Management.

 Professional career

 Called an underdog, as an undrafted free agent to the Tennessee Titans in 2004, Sandy was just one of two athletes to successfully earn a Titans roster spot.
 He was competing with 30 other NCAA free agent players from universities all around the country.